 While priests belong to one religion and carry out work within that religion, teaching scriptures and conducting ceremonies and rituals for members of that religion, a Yogi may not have much knowledge of the scriptures or rituals.
 They have instead focused all their spiritual efforts on meditation to bring their minds under control to the point where they have total control of their minds at all times.

 To learn meditation it is not necessary to commit to any particular faith, it is a personal choice.
 Babaji does not teach any religious doctrine.

 His teachings do not come from book-learning but from careful examination of the world and his own mind and the meticulous practice of techniques to develop a state of permanent happiness which was his goal since early childhood.

 As a student he observed that we all strive for happiness and that happiness occurs when the mind is settled and quiet.
-He sought a way to bring the mind to a state in which it would be settled and quiet at all times, a state of permanent happiness and peace.
+He sought a way to bring the mind to be settled and quiet at all times, a state of permanent happiness and peace.

 The key is to learn how to bring the mind under one's own control and keep it under control.
 With the mind under our own control we are not subject to greed, anger, false pride, stinginess, attachment to worldly things or jealousy.
 These are the result of an uncontrolled mind which leads to feelings of insecurity.
 With a mind fully controlled these do not occur.
 Even after meditating for a fairly short period these occur less often, are less intense and last for a shorter time.
 Being less subject to these makes us a happier person and improves our lives and the lives of others around us.